 Demand is strong in all areas of the market and we are finding more buyers are looking out with the city where properties will be more affordable.
 Properties in the market towns of Mid and East Lothian are selling well, as are those in West Lothian.

-The rental market in Edinburgh has been a very busy one over the summer months as expected due to short term rentals and student change overs.
-Lack of stock remains an issue in most areas of the city with demand outstripping supply.
+The rental market in Edinburgh continued well over the winter months with a lack of stock remaining the main issue in most areas of the city, with demand outstripping supply.

 City centre properties continue to prove popular along with Leith, Bruntsfield and Stockbridge.
 Flatted properties on the periphery might have less appeal to the younger market but family homes in these areas are proving popular.